Skip to content

 Terpenes, Simply: Why the Same THC% Feels Different

-Terpenes are why two strains at the same THC percentage can feel completely different.
-A budtender's-eye-view of what terpenes do, the major ones to ask about, and how to read a Firestorm lab report.
+Terpenes are why two strains at the same THC percentage can smell and feel completely different.
+A plain-language primer on what terpenes are and the major ones worth knowing.

 If you've ever bought two cannabis flower jars at the same 24% THC and had two completely different experiences, you've already met terpenes.
 Terpenes are aromatic compounds — the same family responsible for the smell of pine forests, citrus peels, and lavender.
 Cannabis produces them in the trichomes alongside THC and CBD.
-The terpene blend, more than the THC percentage, predicts how a cultivar will actually feel.
-This guide is the practical terpene primer we give new Firestorm customers: the 6 you should know, how to read them on a Certificate of Analysis (COA), and how to ask the budtender for what you actually want.
+This guide is a plain-language primer: what terpenes are, the 6 worth knowing by aroma, and why the number on the label is only ever part of the picture.

 Key facts